Evacuations reduced in California chemical tank emergency after worst-case explosion risk eliminated

 Nearby hotels were also offering discounted rates over the holiday weekend.

-Dawnedra Phillips, who lives in the evacuation zone, is taking warnings from officials seriously and staying at a shelter for evacuees in Cypress.
+Dawnedra Phillips, who lives in the evacuation zone, said she was taking warnings from officials seriously and staying at a shelter in Cypress.

 “I’m waiting it out, ‘cause here we have our community and we’re supporting each other the best that we can with what we have going on right now,” Phillips told CNN affiliate KABC.
 “I don’t care how old you are, it’s going to harm you one way or another.”